-- In early 2012, 19.7% (95% confidence interval = 18.47%-20.89%) of U.S. adults aged 18 and over met the 2008 federal physical activity guidelines for both aerobic and musclestrengthening activities (based on leisure-time activities), which was lower than, but not significantly different from, the early 2011 estimate of 21.2%. - The annual percentages of adults aged 18 and over who met the 2008 federal physical activity guidelines for both aerobic and muscle-strengthening activities (based on leisure-time activities) was lowest in 1998 (14.5%) and highest in 2011 (20.5%).
+- For January-June 2012, 20.0% (95% confidence interval = 19.06%-20.84%) of U.S. adults aged 18 and over met the 2008 federal physical activity guidelines for both aerobic and muscle-strengthening activities (based on leisure-time activities).
+This was lower than, but not significantly different from, the January-June 2011 estimate of 21.1%. - The annual percentages of adults aged 18 and over who met the 2008 federal physical activity guidelines for both aerobic and muscle-strengthening activities (based on leisure-time activities) was lowest in 1998 (14.5%) and highest in 2011 (20.5%).

 NOTES: Data are based on household interviews of a sample of the civilian noninstitutionalized population. • Estimates in this figure are limited to leisure-time physical activity only.
-This measure reflects an estimate of leisure-time aerobic and musclestrengthening activities motivated by the 2008 federal Physical Activity Guidelines for Americans, which are being used for Healthy People 2020 Objectives (3).
-The 2008 guidelines refer to any kind of aerobic and muscle-strengthening activities, not just leisure-time aerobic and muscle-strengthening activities, so the leisure-time aerobic and muscle-strengthening activity estimates in this figure may underestimate the percentage of adults who met the 2008 federal guidelines for aerobic and muscle-strengthening activities.
+This measure reflects an estimate of leisure-time aerobic and muscle-strengthening activities motivated by the 2008 federal Physical Activity Guidelines for Americans, which are being used for Healthy People 2020 Objectives (3).
+The 2008 guidelines refer to any kind of aerobic and muscle-strengthening activities, not just leisure-time aerobic and muscle-strengthening activities, so the leisure-time aerobic and muscle-strengthening activity estimates in this figure may underestimate the percentage of adults who met the 2008 guidelines for aerobic and muscle-strengthening activities.
 This figure presents the percentage of adults who met the 2008 federal guidelines for both aerobic activity and muscle strengthening.
-The 2008 federal guidelines recommend that for substantial health benefits, adults perform at least 150 minutes a week of moderate-intensity aerobic physical activity, or 75 minutes a week of vigorous-intensity aerobic physical activity should be performed in episodes of at least 10 minutes, and preferably it should be spread throughout the week.
-The 2008 guidelines recommend that adults perform muscle-strengthening activities provide additional health benefits.
+The 2008 federal guidelines recommend that for substantial health benefits, adults perform at least 150 minutes a week of moderate-intensity aerobic physical activity, or 75 minutes a week of vigorous-intensity aerobic physical activity, or an equivalent combination of moderate- and vigorous-intensity aerobic activity.
+The 2008 guidelines state that aerobic activity should be performed in episodes of at least 10 minutes, and preferably it should be spread throughout the week.
+The 2008 guidelines also recommend that adults perform muscle-strengthening activities that are moderate or high intensity and involve all major muscle groups on two or more days a week because these activities provide additional health benefits.
 The National Health Interview Survey estimates are based on number of times per week, which may or may not be the same as number of days per week.
 The 2008 guidelines were applied to both leisure-time activity and muscle-strengthening data back to 1997 to derive the aerobic activity and muscle-strengthening estimates in this figure, allowing trend analysis. • The analyses excluded persons with unknown physical activity participation (about 3% of respondents each year). • See Technical Notes for more details.

 Figure 7.5.
-Percentage of adults aged 18 and over who met the 2008 federal physical activity guidelines for both aerobic and musclestrengthening activities through leisure-time aerobic and musclestrengthening activities, by age group and sex: United States, January- March 2012
+Percentage of adults aged 18 and over who met the 2008 federal physical activity guidelines for both aerobic and musclestrengthening activities through leisure-time aerobic and musclestrengthening activities, by age group and sex: United States, January-June 2012